-1. If "gateway" would have been selected and it would have resulted in no special procedure being applied, and then the gateway MUST use the most preferred of those subsequent procedures that can be supported.
+- 1. If "gateway" would have been selected and it would have resulted in no special procedure being applied , and - 2. there are other procedures than "off" which are specified after "gateway" (e.g., "t38")

+then the gateway MUST use the most preferred of those subsequent procedures that can be supported.
 If none of those subsequent procedures can be supported, the gateway reverts to not invoking any special procedure for fax.
 Please refer to Section 2.1.4 for further details on determining which procedures can be supported.